 How often do we tend to take our bodies and our health for granted?
 All too often.
-It is easy to forget how much these two things matter...that is, until something goes wrong with them that make us realize how critical they are in our lives.
+It is easy to forget how much these two things matter … that is until something goes wrong with them that makes us realize how critical they are in our lives.

-Be grateful for your body and all the wonders it is capable of, all the places it has carried you to, the children it has given to you, the babies it has fed, for the health it has given you and how it has allowed you to live your life.
+Be grateful for your body and all the wonders it is capable of, all the places it had carried you to, the children it has given to you, the babies it had fed, for the health it has given you and how it has allowed you to live your life.

 Look at exercise as a privilege, not a burden.
 View your workouts as a way to show yourself gratitude that you are physically capable.